A study of dynamical effects in the observed second time-derivative of the spin or orbital frequencies of pulsars: Numerical exploration to understand relative importance of various terms in the expression of :

-Additionally, we report the statistical summary of the absolute values of the combined and the fourth square bracket term for these real pulsars in table \ref{tb:ATNFspin} for $v_r$ 50 km/s.
-We see that the median of the absolute values of the `combined term' is within an order of magnitude of that of the values of the fourth square bracket term.
-We have also found that, for 52.79\% pulsars, the absolute value of the fourth square bracket term is larger than the absolute value of the combined term.
-Further, 48.74\% of this particular set of pulsars (or 25.73\% of the total population) have the absolute value of the fourth square bracket term larger than the absolute value of the combined term by more than one order of magnitude.
+Additionally, we report the statistical summary of the absolute values of the combined and the fourth square bracket term for the real millisecond pulsars in table \ref{tb:simulrealvalsMSP} and the real normal pulsars in table \ref{tb:simulrealvalsNorm} for $v_r=$ 50 km/s.
+We see that the median of the absolute values of the `combined term' is within three orders of magnitude of that of the values of the fourth square bracket term for both millisecond, as well as, normal pulsars.

+We have also found that, for 65.55\% of the normal pulsars, the absolute value of the fourth square bracket term is larger than the absolute value of the combined term.
+Further, 32.05\% of this particular set of pulsars (or 21.01\% of the total normal pulsar population) have the absolute value of the fourth square bracket term larger than the absolute value of the combined term by more than one order of magnitude.
+In case of the 140 millisecond pulsars, all of them had the absolute value of the fourth square bracket term smaller than the absolute value of the combined term.
+Furthermore, for 97.14\% of the millisecond pulsars, the absolute value of the combined term was found to be larger than the absolute value of the fourth square bracket term by more than one order of magnitude.
 These facts again support our conclusion that the first three terms should not be ignored.